Software Quality Engineer

 Opportunity to work closely with developers

-Q24.
-Explain broken links program
+Q. Explain the broken links program.

 A broken links program is a tool used to identify and fix hyperlinks on a website that are no longer working.